pomy97/abgrund/README.md

 The upper section of Limbo.
 All the cool kids are in the upper section of Limbo.

  **Basalt Flats**
 > Ironically rough landscape made of basalt with semi-frequent withered trees.
 Iron generates relatively frequently here, and there are some carvers littered around.
-Skeletons love it here
+Skeletons love it here.

 **Sable Garden**
 > Like the Pale Garden but much more peaceful.
 No creaking hearts, just dead dreams!
 And phantoms.
 Generates these lovely structures: